“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “Well, we don’t need to search the entire forest.
 I have a pretty good idea where we can go to get out, I did have Jimmy show me a map of the area, you know.
 The problem is just getting there; because screw this place.”
 Varhi muttered.

 “Sure.
-I can do that within the jewel itself.”
+I can do the heating part of that within the jewel itself.”
 Sairek replied.

 “As for the newer bruises, cold would be best… heat would only increase the swelling, but I don’t think we have anything to make something cold.”
 Cyial mused, cupping a hand under his chin in thought.